moogacs/docs.buf.build/docs/lint/configuration.md

 - `rpc_allow_same_request_response` allows the same message type to be used for a single RPC's request and response type.
 - `rpc_allow_google_protobuf_empty_requests` allows RPC requests to be [google.protobuf.Empty](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/empty.proto)
   messages.
-This can be set if you want to allow messages to be void forever, that is they will never take any parameters.
+This can be set if you want to allow messages to be void forever, that is, to never take any parameters.
 - `rpc_allow_google_protobuf_empty_responses` allows RPC responses to be `google.protobuf.Empty`
   messages.
 This can be set if you want to allow messages to never return any parameters.